nathanjhood/base64/README.md

      8  $
 ```

-You can also pass the ```--encode``` flag when you want to be specific; only one mode - encode or decode - can be specified per run, and if neither flag is passed, then the encode function will be selected by default.
+*PLEASE NOTE: only one mode - encode or decode - can be specified per run, and if neither flag is passed, then the encode function will be selected by default.*

 ## Goals